Martin Buber

 General Overview

 Given Buber’s ramified literary interests and public activities, the scholarly literature on him is correspondingly diverse.
 These may be broadly divided between critical assessments of his writings on Jewish Renewal and Zionism, and those on his philosophy of dialogue.
-Although English translations of his work appeared sporadically since the 1920s, it was only after World War Two that most of his works began to appear in English translation.
+Although English translations of his work appeared sporadically since the 1920s, it was only after World War II that most of his works began to appear in English translation.
 In turn, Buber’s life and thought would increasingly command the interest of American scholars.

 Users without a subscription are not able to see the full content on this page.
 Please subscribe or login.